 Jennifer Griffith creates vocal and instrumental works that are inspired by social issues, politics and human relationships.
-As a small child she listened to a steady diet of early jazz and blues when her pianist mother performed in New Orleans-style jazz and dance bands.
-In her teens and early twenties Jennifer performed as a pianist and jazz singer (she and her saxophonist brother were into bebop and modern jazz), but in the next ten years pursued her studies in Western European music, earning her B.A. in piano performance.
-During these years, she also became active in worker politics and environmental issues.
-At Smith College she entered as a music history candidate but, with the encouragement of her mentor Don Wheelock, soon switched her emphasis, earning her masters degree in composition.
-In 2001, she moved to NYC, where she wrote a pocket opera about Bill Clinton, Dream President, which was presented at the New York City Opera’s VOX 2004, and later developed with director Caren France at the National Opera/Opera Index/Manhattan School of Music’s Opera Theater Previews in 2005.
-The staged and final version was premiered in a collaborative production Opera After Hours, directed by the internationally acclaimed Christopher Alden at the Zipper Factory in 2008.
+As a small child in Oregon she listened to a steady diet of early jazz and blues when her pianist mother performed in New Orleans-style jazz and dance bands.
+In her teens and early twenties Jennifer performed as a pianist and jazz singer (she and her saxophonist brother thought they were so much hipper than Mom because they were into bebop and modern jazz), but in the next ten years pursued her studies in Western European classical music, earning her B.A. in piano performance.
+During these years, she also became more active in worker politics and environmental issues.
+At Smith College she entered as a music history candidate but, with the encouragement of her mentor Donald Wheelock, soon switched her emphasis, earning a masters degree in composition.
+In 2001, she moved to NYC, where she wrote a pocket opera about Bill Clinton, Dream President, which was presented at the New York City Opera’s VOX 2004, and later developed with director Caren France at the National Opera/Manhattan School of Music’s Opera Theater Previews, in 2005.
+The staged and final version premiered in a collaborative production, Opera After Hours, directed by the acclaimed Christopher Alden at the Zipper Factory in 2008.

 Griffith has received awards from the MacDowell Colony and the American Music Center, and her chamber works have been performed by American Opera Projects, the new music ensembles Cygnus, Glass Farm, Newspeak, and Vox Novus’s electroacoustic 60×60 Dance concerts.